Why Group Piano lessons?

 Lessons are password protected and recorded.
 Teachers have a Working With Children Certificate (WWC).

-Our curriculum is designed to ensure that all aspects of piano playing and general musicianship are fostered in a fun and inspiring way.
+is designed to ensure that all aspects of piano playing and general musicianship are fostered in a fun and inspiring way.

 Workbooks based around a story or a theme make the pieces cohesive and give structure to learning about musical elements and compositions.